ETS-Android3/Zrex99.Tasklist-App/README.md

 This app is designed with a nuemorphic look and style that is meant to showcase the potential of what apps could look like in the near future.

-## Look behind the scenes at what makes this app run
+# Tech

+## Android Libraries

+- AlarmManager
+- SharedPreferences
+- Notifications
+- BroadcastReceiver
+- ViewPager

+## Google Libraries

+- Firebase analytics
+- Firebase Crashlytics
-Third tarty technologies used: Firebase analytics, Firebase Crashlytics, Google Play Services
+- Google Play Services

-New Java/Android tech learned for this project: AlarmManager, SharedPreferences, Notifications, BroadcastReceiver, and ViewPager.

 ## About/Contact me